 If the tropical vacation life is more your style, you need to check out Disney’s Polynesian Village Resort!

-While the Polynesian’s monorail station will not be open for a while, you can still hop on a boat from the Magic Kingdom or walk over from the Transportation and Ticket Center fairly easily.
+While the Polynesian’s monorail station has not reopened yet, you can still hop on a boat from the Magic Kingdom or walk over from the Transportation and Ticket Center fairly easily.

 The Polynesian is a great hotel to visit during any time of the year, becuase there is so much to see and do.
 I especially love stopping in during the holidays to see all of the decorations.